agata/hyprsets/README.md

 - TUI home screen to run, duplicate, reorder, or delete worksets with mouse or keyboard.
 - Layout editor that lets you split slots horizontally/vertically, tweak ratios, and edit slot commands in place.
 - Launches worksets either sequentially or by walking the layout tree, waiting for windows to appear as it goes.
+- Per-workset workspace targeting, including special workspaces (scratchpads), or stick to the current workspace by default.
 - Prompts to close existing windows on the active workspace before launching to keep layouts clean.
 - Config stored in TOML under `~/.config/hyprsets/hyprsets.toml` (created automatically with a sample).